nvfedo/nvfedo/README.md

 - My name is Nikita.
 I'm manual QA Engineer from Moscow.
 - I work in QA about 3 years.
-- For now, I'm learning autotests in Python
+- For now, I'm learning autotests in Python.
 - Email: nik197.1997@gmail.com
 - Contacts:
 &#8287;